 Doctoral applicants typically have an MPH or a master’s degree in a related field.

-For MPH students who are enrolled at the UIC School of Public Health, you may apply to the Maternal and Child Health or Maternal and Child Health Epidemiology concentration in the fall semester of your first year.
+For MPH students who have already been admitted and who are enrolled at the UIC School of Public Health, you may apply to the Maternal and Child Health or Maternal and Child Health Epidemiology concentration in the fall semester of your first year.
 Please note that the admissions committee will review this application in conjunction with the applicant’s SOPHAS application.
-Offer of admission is contingent on an applicant’s good academic standing at the end of the Fall 2020 semester.
+Offer of admission is contingent on an applicant’s good academic standing at the end of the Fall 2021 semester.
 Students should discuss their plan to apply with their advisor.
 In order to be considered for the MCH or MCHEPI concentration, students should complete the MCH admissions form and include the following components:

 - Personal Statement